-Due to the reliability and sensitivity of the test, bone marrow biopsy is considered to be a “gold standard” test for diagnosing and confirming any marrow related disorder.
+Due to the reliability and sensitivity of the test, a bone marrow biopsy is considered to be a “gold standard” test for diagnosing and confirming any marrow related disorder.
 There are several conditions for which it is indicated.
-Mostly, it is used in diagnosing and determining the various types of blood cancers such as the Chronic Myeloid Leukaemia (CML), Multiple Myeloma, Lymphomas (both Hodgkin’s and Non-Hodgkin’s) etc. Also, it is done to find out the cause of severe persistent anaemia, pancytopenia (decrease in the number of all three types of blood cells, namely, red cells, white cells and platelets) or abnormal count of any of the three blood cells.
+Mostly, it is used in diagnosing and determining the various types of blood cancers such as the Chronic Myeloid Leukaemia (CML), Multiple Myeloma, Lymphomas (both Hodgkin’s and Non-Hodgkin’s) etc. Also, it is done to find out the cause of severe persistent anemia, pancytopenia (decrease in the number of all three types of blood cells, namely, red cells, white cells, and platelets) or abnormal count of any of the three blood cells.

 Marrow biopsy can sometimes prove useful to “evaluate a fever of unknown origin”, or to investigate abnormal bleeding or clotting times, to identify rare genetic diseases and some stem cell disorders and to monitor the iron overload conditions.

 How is Bone Marrow Biopsy done?

 Bone marrow biopsy is a fairly regular procedure with very fewer side-effects.
 The most commonly used sites for obtaining the marrow are the large pelvic bone near the hip (posterior iliac crest) and breastbone (sternum).
 In kids, marrow is generally taken from the shin bone (tibia).

 The actual procedure of the bone marrow biopsy consists of two parts: the marrow aspiration (which obtains the sample of the liquid portion of the marrow) and the bone marrow biopsy (which is concerned with obtaining the solid portion).
 The biopsy can be performed in a hospital setting or a pathologic lab by the trained personnel.